suguruTakahashi-1234/framework-independent-architecture/README.md

 <img src="./assets/drawio/architecture_circle.drawio.svg"/>
 </div>

 The "Framework" in the Framework-Independent Architecture (FIA) refers to the "Framework Layer" in the figure and corresponds to the outermost layer of the Clean Architecture.
-This layer is also called the Data Access Layer or Infrastructure Layer and depends on details such as external frameworks, databases, network communications, etc. In FIA, this layer is positioned as a non-clean area.
-FIA positions this layer as a non-clean area and adopts a structure where the development application layer is kept clean, while only the production application layer depends on the non-clean area.
+This layer is also called the Data Access Layer or Infrastructure Layer and depends on details such as external frameworks, databases, network communications, etc. In FIA, this layer is positioned as a Non-Clean Area.
+FIA positions this layer as a Non-Clean Area and adopts a structure where the development Application Layer is kept clean, while only the production Application Layer depends on the Non-Clean Area.
 This approach aims to reduce application build time during development.

 ## Swift Package Manager enables FIA